|

 Police Court Windsor (Before R.Blunt,Esq,Mayor

+and C.Snowden,Esq,Justice.)
 Monday - Samuel Harbert,

 William Henry Bristow, Francis Saunders,(better known as Brick